 - What materials do you need for this activity?

-- What did you discover about yourself that you didn’t know before?
+- What did you find out about mental health that you didn’t know before?

 - How did the activity make you feel?